The Uncanny Similarity of Recurrence and Depth: Introduction

 \section{Introduction}

-In computational theories of mind, an analytical problem is tackled by embedding it in {\em working memory} and then iteratively manipulating the representation until the problem is solved \cite{baddeley2012working,baddeley1974working}.
-This iterative process underlies the human ability to solve sequential reasoning problems, such as complex question answering and proof writing, as opposed to simpler low-level pattern matching tasks.
-For this reason, humans can extrapolate their knowledge to solve problems of potentially unbounded complexity, including harder problems than they have seen before, by thinking for longer.

-In this work, we investigate whether recurrent neural networks can replace feed-forward architectures for solving complex problems and whether the iterative structures of recurrent networks enable them to extrapolate their knowledge to solve harder problems than they were trained on.
+It is well-known that adding depth to neural architectures can often enhance performance on hard problems \citep{he2016deep, huang2017densely}.
+State-of-the-art models contain hundreds of distinct layers \citep{tan2019efficientnet, brock2021high}.
+However, it is not obvious that recurrent networks can experience performance boosts by conducting additional iterations, since this does not add any parameters.
+On the other hand, increasing the number of iterations allows the network to engage in additional processing.
+In this work, we refer to the number of sequential layers (possible not distinct) as effective depth.
+While it might seem that the addition of new parameters is a key factor in the behavior of deep architectures, we show that recurrent networks can exhibit improved behavior, closely mirroring that of deep feed-forward models, simply by adding recurrence iterations (to increase the effective depth) and no new parameters at all.

-We begin our study by asking whether recurrence, the iterative application of the same layers multiple times, can replace depth in feed-forward networks.
-Intuitively, this may seem unlikely because recurrent models have fewer parameters, and because feed-forward networks are widely believed to have {\em layer specialization}.
-That is, the layers in a feed-forward network are thought to have distinct convolutional filters that build on one another to create hierarchical features \cite{olah2017feature,geirhos2018imagenet}.
-For example, popular belief dictates that the filters in shallow layers of image classifiers are finely tuned to detect edges and textures while later filters are precisely tailored for detecting semantic structures such as noses and eyes \cite{yosinski2015understanding}.
-On the other hand, the filters in early and deep iterations of recurrent networks have the very same parameters.
-Despite their lack of layer-wise specialization, we find that recurrent networks can emulate the behavior of deep networks, and the relationship between depth and performance is similar regardless of whether recurrence or unique layers are used.
+In addition to the success of very deep networks, a number of works propose plausible concrete benefits of deep models.
+In the generalization literature, the sharp-flat hypothesis submits that networks with more parameters, often those which are very wide or deep, are biased towards flat minima of the loss landscape which are thought to coincide with better generalization \citep{keskar2016large, huang2020understanding, foret2020sharpness}.
+Feed-forward networks are also widely believed to have {\em layer specialization}.
+That is, the layers in a feed-forward network are thought to have distinct convolutional filters that build on top of one another to sequentially extract hierarchical features \citep{olah2017feature, geirhos2018imagenet}.
+For example, the filters in shallow layers of image classifiers may be finely tuned to detect edges and textures while later filters may be precisely tailored for detecting semantic structures such as noses and eyes \citep{yosinski2015understanding}.
+In contrast, the filters in early and deep iterations of recurrent networks have the very same parameters.
+Despite their lack of layer-wise specialization and despite the fact that increasing the number of recurrences does not increase the parameter count, we find that recurrent networks can emulate both the generalization performance and the hierarchical structure of deep feed-forward networks, and the relationship between depth and performance is similar regardless of whether recurrence or distinct layers are used.